DeaMal/client-create-service/README.md

 # client-create-service

-service is to for save client entity in database
+### Service is to for save client entity in database

+---

+Start db in docker:

+    docker-compose -f .\compose-env.yaml up -d